Dev22mehta17/E-Commerce/README.md

 # E-Commerce
-AN E-Commerce website for footwears.
+AN E-Commerce website for footwares.